-Mitek Systems, Inc. is engaged in the development, sale and service of its proprietary software solutions related to mobile imaging solutions and intelligent character recognition software.
+Mitek Systems, Inc. is a mobile solutions provider engaged in the development, sale and service of its proprietary software solutions related to mobile imaging.

-We apply our patented technology in image capture, correction and intelligent data extraction in the mobile financial and business applications market.
-Our technology for extracting data from any image taken using camera-equipped smartphones and tablets enables the development of consumer-friendly software products that use the camera as a simple mechanism to enter data and complete transactions.
-Users take a picture of the document and our products correct image distortion, extract relevant data, route images to their desired location and process transactions through users' financial institutions.
+We apply our patented technology in image capture, correction and intelligent data extraction in the mobile financial and business applications markets.
+Our technology allows users to remotely deposit checks, pay bills, transfer credit card balances, open accounts and get insurance quotes by taking pictures of various documents with their camera-equipped smartphones and tablets instead of using the device keyboard.
+Our products use advanced algorithms to correct image distortion, extract relevant data, route images to their desired location and process transactions through users' financial institutions.
+As of January 7, 2014, we have been granted 19 patents and have an additional 23 patent applications pending.

 Our Mobile Deposit® product is software that allows users to remotely deposit a check using their camera-equipped smartphone or tablet.
-As of December 31, 2012, 708 financial institutions, including 32 of the top 50 U.S. retail banks and payment processing companies, have signed agreements to deploy Mobile Deposit®.
-Of the 708 financial institutions, 318 have deployed Mobile Deposit® to their customers.
-Other mobile imaging software solutions we offer include Mobile Photo Bill PayTM, a mobile bill payment product that allows users to pay their bills using their camera-equipped smartphone or tablet, Mobile Balance TransferTM, a product that allows credit card issuers to provide an offer to users and allows such users to transfer an existing credit card balance by capturing an image of the user's current credit card statement, Mobile EnrollmentTM, a product that enables users to enroll their checking account as a funding source for mobile payments by taking a photo of a blank check with their camera-equipped smartphone or tablet, and Mobile Photo QuotingTM, a product that enables users to receive insurance quotes by using their camera-equipped smartphone or tablet to take a picture of their driver's license and insurance card.
-Our mobile imaging software solutions can be deployed on all major smartphone and tablet operating systems.
+As of December 31, 2013, 1,780 financial institutions have signed agreements to deploy Mobile Deposit®, and 1,362 of these financial institutions have deployed Mobile Deposit® to their customers, including all of the top ten U.S. retail banks and more than two-thirds of the top 50 U.S. retail banks and payment processing companies, as ranked by SNL Financial for the third quarter of calendar year 2013.
+Other mobile imaging software solutions we offer include Mobile Photo Bill Pay®, a mobile bill payment product that allows users to pay their bills using their camera-equipped smartphone or tablet, Mobile Balance TransferTM, a product that allows credit card issuers to provide an offer to users and transfer an existing credit card balance by capturing an image of the user's current credit card statement, Mobile Photo Account Opening[TM], a product that enables users to open a checking, savings or credit card account by capturing an image of the front and back of their driver's license with their camera-equipped smartphone or tablet, and Mobile Photo Quoting[TM], a product that enables users to receive insurance quotes by using their camera-equipped smartphone or tablet to take a picture of their driver's license and insurance card.
+Our mobile imaging software solutions can be accessed by smartphones and tablets using iOS and Android operating systems.

-We market and sell our mobile imaging software solutions through channel partners or directly to enterprise customers and end-users that typically purchase licenses based on the number of transactions or subscribers that use our mobile software.
-Our mobile imaging software solutions are often embedded in other mobile banking or enterprise applications developed by banks, insurance companies or their partners, and marketed under their own proprietary brand.
+We market and sell our mobile imaging software solutions through channel partners or directly to enterprise customers that typically purchase licenses based on the number of transactions or subscribers that use our mobile software.
+Our mobile imaging software solutions are often embedded in other mobile banking or enterprise applications developed by banks, insurance companies or their partners, and marketed under their own proprietary brands.